FIVE MOST SURPRISING FINDS

 Hoffman et al., Proceedings of the National Academy of Sciences, 2016

-This is not ancient history.
-This is a peer-reviewed study of current medical trainees, showing the false science of the slavery era is alive today.
+This is not ancient history but a peer-reviewed study of current medical trainees, showing the false science of the slavery era is alive today.
 It manifests in measurable treatment gaps.

-A landmark 2003 report documented these gaps across healthcare.
-The gaps persisted even after controlling for insurance status, income, severity of disease, and other health conditions.
-Strip away every variable researchers could measure.
-The one that remains is race.
+A landmark 2003 report documented these gaps across the healthcare system, and they held even after controlling for insurance status, income, severity of disease, and other health conditions.
+Strip away every variable researchers could measure, and the one that remains is race.

 The disparities in treatment persist even after controlling for insurance status, income, severity of disease, and comorbidities.
 The variable that remains is race.